JeneralMotors/newhost/README.md

-# NewHost
+# newhost

-The **NewHost** script facilitates the addition of a new entry to the `/etc/hosts` file, linking a specified IP address to a given hostname.
+The **newhost** script facilitates the addition of a new entry to the `/etc/hosts` file, linking a specified IP address to a given hostname.
 Upon execution, the script provides feedback on the success or failure of the operation.

 ## Usage